-- the Company Statement of Financial Position; - the Company Statement of Changes in Equity; - the Company Statement of Cash Flows; and - the related notes 1 to 20, including a summary of significant accounting policies as set out in note 1.
+- the Company statement of financial position; - the Company statement of changes in equity; - the Company statement of cash flows; and - the related notes 1 to 21, including a summary of significant accounting policies as set out in note 1.

-The relevant financial reporting framework that has been applied in their preparation of the group financial statements is the Companies Act 2014 and International Financial Reporting Standards (IFRS) as adopted by the European Union ("the relevant financial reporting framework").
+The relevant financial reporting framework that has been applied in the preparation of the group financial statements is the Companies Act 2014 and International Financial Reporting Standards (IFRS) as adopted by the European Union ("the relevant financial reporting framework").

-The relevant financial reporting framework that has been applied in the preparation of the parent company financial statements is the Companies Act 2014 and Financial Reporting Standard 101: Reduced Disclosure Framework (FRS 101), issued by the Financial Reporting Council.
+The relevant financial reporting framework that has been applied in the preparation of the parent company financial statements is the Companies Act 2014 and FRS 101 "Reduced Disclosure Framework" issued by the Financial Reporting Council ("the relevant financial reporting framework").